azyarashi/obsidian-typst-mate/README.md

 Bundling it directly would significantly increase startup time, so it is automatically downloaded from the [Releases](https://github.com/azyarashi/obsidian-typst-mate/releases) page instead.

 > [!WARNING]
 > (Android devices only) Android imposes strict limits on heap size, which may cause crashes when loading WebAssembly.
-Resolving this requires support from the Obsidian team or a rooted device.
+Resolving this requires a rooted device or [support from the Obsidian team](https://forum.obsidian.md/t/enable-largeheap-in-obsidian-android-app-to-avoid-ooms/108119) (please `+1`).

 Network access is also required for installing Typst packages and for displaying lists of packages and symbols within Typst Tools.